 After college, she went on to work for Boeing where she was the youngest employee ever trained for the position of Designated Engineering Representative; a position that would allow her to certify Boeing documents on behalf of the government.

+But education was always her passion.
+She has taught in Seattle, as well as internationally.
 Anu has taught college students math at the University of Washington’s esteemed Instructional Center.
-She has run her own tutoring center for elementary and middle school students and has run preschools for accelerated learning.
-She as also assisted in teaching in a Seattle Public Schools Math club.
-She has taught in Seattle, as well as internationally.
+She has run her own tutoring center for elementary and middle school students and has run preschools in Seattle and overseas.
+She has also assisted in teaching Math club in the Seattle Schools.

-She has volunteered to teach underprivileged children and as a Sunday School teacher.
+She has volunteered to teach in schools for underprivileged children and as a Sunday School teacher.
 She has served as Room Parent, VP of Communications on the PTSA and as a PTSA grade representative.
 She has even taught Bollywood dancing to adults and children of all ages.

 After her children were born, Anu resigned from Boeing and started her own preschool and tutoring center.
 This enabled her to concentrate on laying a strong foundation for her children.
-She continues to support them in their studies and academic planning.
+She insists on a balanced approach, making sure her children are social, happy, healthy and caring human beings.

 Both her biological children tested into the top 2% of all children in the Seattle school district and are/have attended school with the Highly Capable Cohort (HCC, formerly known as APP) for gifted children.

 Her daughter has graduated from high school with 4.00 GPA in all her Honors, AP, IB, and Running Start (college dual enrollment) classes.
 She was awarded a National Merit scholarship and has been directly admitted straight from high school into the University of Washington’s Computer Science and Engineering Department.
-She will be attending the UW as an honors student.
-She is one of the youngest members of the exclusive by invitation only Google Code U and has been chosen to intern at the innovative UW UbiComp Lab.
-Math is her favorite subject, but she is also an avid reader and is working on 2 different novels.
+She is attending the UW as an honors student.
+She is one of the youngest members of the exclusive, by invitation only, Google Code U and has been chosen to intern at the innovative UW UbiComp Lab.
+Math is her favorite subject, but she is also an avid reader and is working on two different novels.

 Anu calls her daughter, “my medieval princess”, because her daughter enjoys fencing, archery, horseback riding, and various forms of martial arts.
 She is also a “nextgen” girl and served as president of her high school Robotics Team.

-Anu’s son is studying 9th grade Algebra as a 6th grader.
+Anu’s son is studying 10th grade Geometry as a 7th grader.
 Math is also his favorite subject.
-He enjoys soccer, martial arts, playing card games such as Magic and of course, computer gaming.
-He is also “a little computer Geek” and the credit for setting up this website and the Robert Eaglestaff Middle School PTSA website goes to him (with a little help from his Dad).
+He enjoys swimming, soccer, martial arts, performing magic tricks and of course, computer gaming.
+He is “a little computer Geek” and the credit for setting up this website and the Robert Eaglestaff Middle School PTSA website goes to him (with a little help from his Dad).

 Anu has extensive experience working with a variety of ability levels and many different learning styles from various ethnic and socioeconomic backgrounds.

-When asked why she founded Kids With An Edge, she sincerely replied, “ I love to teach – way more than I love engineering – and I believe that the greatest gift we can give our children is a strong foundation.
-It is invaluable to invest in our child’s education when, and even before they actuallyneed our intervention!”
+When asked why she founded Kids With An Edge, she sincerely replied, “ I love to teach – way more than I ever loved engineering – and I believe that the greatest gift we can give our children is a strong foundation.
+It is invaluable to invest in our child when, and even before they actually need our intervention!”